Mohamed5601/NeuroGuard-RL/README.md

 ## Note

-This is a research project, not a production trading system.
+This is a research repo, not a production trading system.
 It is meant for learning, experimentation, and portfolio presentation.